Bhagavad Gīta Bhāshya and Tātparya

 [कर्तृत्वं (kartṛtvaṃ) - agency; तु (tu) - but; स्वतन्त्रत्वं (svatantratvaṃ) - independence; तत् (tat) - that; एकस्य (ekasya) - of the one; हरेः (hareḥ) - of Hari; भवेत् (bhavet) - is; तत् (tat) - that; च (ca) - and; अव्ययम् (avyayam) - unchanging; तस्य (tasya) - of him; जानन् (jānan) - knowing; कथम् (katham) - how; कर्ता (kartā) - doer; स्वयम् (svayam) - himself; भवेत् (bhavet) - can be;]

-(Agency and independence belong solely to Hari; knowing this unchanging truth, how can one consider oneself the doer?)
+"Agency and independence belong solely to Lord Hari; knowing this unchanging truth, how can one consider oneself as a doer?"

 -इति परमश्रुतिः।